 Thus, when \(a=d-2\), we have that the local \(h^*\)-polynomial coefficient is

 and hence, the coefficients of the local \(h^*\)-polynomial are a shift of the vector \(\alpha\).
-We will focus on the case that $a$ and $N$ are coprime and hence assume from now on until the end of the section that $\gcd(a,N)=1$.
-This assumption simplifies the situation in that we do not need to consider the condition $N \nmid ak$.
+We focus on the case that $a$ and $N$ are coprime and hence assume until the end of the section that $\gcd(a,N)=1$.
+This assumption means we do not need to consider the condition $N \nmid ak$.

 Let us begin with an example to illustrate our general strategy.

 \begin{example} Suppose that $a=5$ and $N=12$.
 Thus, we have $N = q \cdot a + r$ where $q=2$ and $r=2$.
 From the definition, we see that the $\alpha_i$'s depend on the distribution of the values $\ceil{ak/N}$ for $k = 1, \dots, N-1$.
 Figure~\ref{ex:dist-ceil-vals} illustrates this distribution with respect to the multiples $k$.
 From Figure~\ref{ex:dist-ceil-vals}, we deduce $\alpha=(2,2,3,2,2)$.
 Notice that the fraction $12\cdot a/N$ does not contribute to the $\alpha$-vector since $N=12$ and thus $N\mid 12\cdot a$.
 Furthermore, observe that fractions $ak/N$ contributing to the same entry $\alpha_i$ (for some fixed $i=1,\dots,a$) appear consecutively and the possible values for $\alpha_i$ are either $q=2$ or $q+1=3$.